swhitefi/Comparative_Genomics/README.md

 ## Quality Trimming using [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic "Trimmomatic Homepage")
 [[back to top]](https://github.com/alipirani88/Comparative_Genomics#bacterial-comparative-genomics-workshop)

-Now we will run Trimmomatic on these raw data to remove low quality reads and adapters and run FastQC again to check if the quality improved after running trimmomatic.
+Now we will run Trimmomatic on these raw data to remove low quality reads as well as adapters.

 >i.
 Get an interactive cluster node to start running programs